 The law requires the health plan to issue a decision regarding inpatient care prior to the patient's discharge from the hospital.
 Health plans are required to act within 48 hours when a physician certifies that there is substantial risk of immediate harm to a patient, or within five days for terminally ill patients.
 If you think you may be entitled to an expedited review, call the Office of Patient Protection at 1‑800‑436‑7757 to discuss your case.

 Federal requirements may also require a plan to act more quickly in some circumstances; however, the Office of Patient Protection enforces only state law.

 I called my health plan with a complaint, but I was told to put it in writing.
 Do I have to start over and mail in my appeal?

 No. The law requires health plans to accept grievances by phone, by mail, in person or electronically (by fax or e-mail).
-In addition, if you submit your grievance orally, the health plan is required to send you a written summary of your complaint within 48 hours.
+In addition, if you submit your grievance orally (over the telephone), the health plan is required to send you a written summary of your complaint within 48 hours.
 If you think your health plan is not complying with the law, call the Office of Patient Protection at 1-800-436-7757.